apache/directory-scimple/README.md

 ----------------------------

--   [Tutorial showing how to create a SCIM server with an extension](https://www.youtube.com/watch?v=YuAOcmLYyaM) - This approximately 20 minute video provides instruction on how to create a SCIM server using the scim-server-common library.
-In this video, a resource provider is created as well as a SCIM extension.
+-   [Tutorial showing how to create a SCIM server with an extension](https://www.youtube.com/watch?v=YuAOcmLYyaM) - This approximately 20 minute video provides instruction on how to create a SCIM server using specifying a basic ScimPerson and a simple extension.

 -   [TIER demonstration server](https://scim.psu.edu/tier/v2) - Penn State has
     deployed a demonstration server that provides a memory-based persistence